Delamox/ytQt/README.md

-# ytQt 🚧 INDEV 🚧
+# ytQt beta

-Alternative youtube frontend using Python and Qt
+A new way to watch youtube, focused, using an user-friendly Qt based GUI.

+_"The code is well-structured and organized, with clear separation of concerns and modular components."_ -VirusTotal

 ## Installation
 ### Windows
-##### A large portion of virusscanners will false-positive this as a virus, more information on releases page.
+##### A large portion of virus scanners will false-positive this as a virus, more information on releases page.
 1) Download and install the latest vlc version: [VLC](https://www.videolan.org/vlc/).
 If already installed, make sure it is updated.
 2) Download the latest release: [ytQt installer](https://github.com/Delamox/ytQt/releases).
 ### GNU/Linux